 What Is a Compression Test?

 A compression test is a mechanical test used to determine the behavior of materials when subjected to compressive loads.
-The data collected from compression tests give helpful insights into the mechanical properties of different materials which are invaluable in selecting the right material for different applications, especially in the construction and engineering industries.
+The data collected from compression tests gives helpful insights into the mechanical properties of different materials, which are invaluable in selecting the right material for different applications, especially in the construction and engineering industries.

 How Does Compression Testing Work?

 In a compression test, a sample of the material is placed between two plates or jaws of a testing machine.
+This can be in the form of a universal testing machine, with a load cell measuring the force applied.
 A compressive force is applied to the sample until it reaches a specific deformation or until it fractures.
-The machine, a deflectometer or an extensometer, can be used to measure the deflection or strain of the sample.
+Additional devices such as a deflectometer or an extensometer, can be used to measure the deflection or compressive strain of the sample.

 What Is the Purpose of Compression Testing?